 Sales of substantial amounts of the ADSs in the public market after the completion of this offering, or the perception that these sales could occur, could adversely affect the market price of the ADSs and could materially impair our ability to raise capital through equity offerings in the future.
-The ADSs sold in this offering will be freely tradable without restriction or further registration under the Securities Act and shares held by our existing shareholders may also be sold in the public market in the future subject to the restrictions in Rule 144 and Rule 701 under the Securities Act and the applicable lock-up agreements.
-There will be

-ADSs (equivalent to Class A ordinary shares) outstanding immediately after this offering, or

-ADSs (equivalent to Class A ordinary shares) if the underwriters exercise their over-allotment option in full.
-In connection with this offering, we and our directors, executive officers and substantially all of our existing shareholders have agreed not to sell any ordinary shares or ADSs for 180 days after the date of this prospectus without the prior written consent of the underwriters, subject to certain exceptions.
+The ADSs sold in this offering will be freely tradable without restriction or further registration under the Securities Act of 1933, as amended, or the Securities Act, and shares held by our existing shareholders may also be sold in the public market in the future subject to the restrictions in Rule 144 and Rule 701 under the Securities Act and the applicable lock-up agreements.
+There will be 17,500,000 ADSs (equivalent to 70,000,000 Class A ordinary shares) outstanding immediately after this offering, or 20,125,000 ADSs (equivalent to 80,500,000 Class A ordinary shares) if the underwriters exercise their over-allotment option in full.
+In connection with this offering, we, our directors and executive officers, and all of our existing shareholders and the concurrent private placement purchasers have agreed not to sell any ordinary shares or ADSs for 180 days after the date of this prospectus without the prior written consent of the underwriters, subject to certain exceptions.
 However, the underwriters may release these securities from these restrictions at any time, subject to applicable regulations of the Financial Industry Regulatory Authority.
 We cannot predict what effect, if any, market sales of securities held by our significant shareholders or any other shareholder or the availability of these securities for future sale will have on the market price of the ADSs.
 See the sections of this prospectus captioned "Underwriters" and "Shares Eligible for Future Sale" for a more detailed description of the restrictions on selling our securities after this offering.

-We have not determined a specific use for a portion of the net proceeds from this offering and we may use these proceeds in ways with which you may not agree.
+We have not determined a specific use for a portion of the net proceeds from this offering and the concurrent private placement and we may use these proceeds in ways with which you may not agree.

-We have not determined a specific use for a portion of the net proceeds of this offering, and our management will have considerable discretion in deciding how to apply these proceeds.
+We have not determined a specific use for a portion of the net proceeds of this offering and the concurrent private placement, and our management will have considerable discretion in deciding how to apply these proceeds.
 You will not have the opportunity to assess whether the proceeds are being used appropriately before you make your investment decision.
-You must rely on the judgment of our management regarding the application of the net proceeds of this offering.
+You must rely on the judgment of our management regarding the application of the net proceeds of this offering and the concurrent private placement.
 We cannot assure you that the net proceeds will be used in a manner that would improve our operating results or increase our ADS price, nor that these net proceeds will be placed only in investments that generate income or appreciate in value.